 This year I decided to go back to growing purple sweet potatoes.
 I couldn’t find a good source of slips but I did find a company that sold a box of organic purple sweet potatoes.

 I bought that box and placed a few potatoes in water.
 I could not handle the amounts of slips I got!

 I ended up sharing with others and planting a large bed with purple sweet potatoes and they are growing beautifully.
 I can’t wait to see what kind of harvest I’ll get at the end of the season.

 Meanwhile, I happily cooked the rest of the potatoes I got and shared the recipes with you.
-I made roasted purple sweet potatoes and baked purple sweet potatoes and today we are going to make mashed purple sweet potatoes.
+I made roasted purple sweet potatoes and baked purple sweet potatoes and purple sweet potato chips.
+Today we are going to make mashed purple sweet potatoes.

 Also, make sure to check my Purple Sweet Potato Recipe Roundup for many many other purple sweet potato recipes including amazing dessert recipes with this potato!

 There are two ways to soften any kind of potato…

 The first is to boil it and the second is to stick it in the oven.
 You can do either with your purple sweet potatoes but I personally prefer to bake them in the oven.